October 21, 2014 (updated 2019) Ancient Phrygian Beliefs

 Maya Dresden CodexShannon Dorey, Day of the Fish p.
 157

-Strands are shown wrapped around a pole in the middle section along with a severed fish head.
-An eagle's head is being severed over top of a pot or cauldron in the bottom section and a serpent and fish appear.
-These severed heads suggest regeneration and the hand and footprints in this image may have meant the same things to the Maya as they did to the Dogon, which were genetic symbols.
+The hand and footprints in this Maya Dresden Codex image may have also been associated with genetics.
 Heart shaped images appear on the bottom section, which are associated with regeneration in many ancient cultures including Greek mythology and which is discussed in Day of the Fish.Shannon Dorey, Day of the Fish p.
 157 Hearts appear on the bottom of the Thracian Stele of Sabazius on the horse, shown in Part 1.

 The similarities in these ancient beliefs always point back to the Dogon religion, which my research indicates to be the oldest form of these religions.